 Research Ethics: Research involving human participants requires approval from the University of Guelph Research Ethics Board.
 It is the responsibility of the Principal Investigator to receive REB approval before conducting any research activity with participants.
 A successful AVPA SoTL Grant does not guarantee REB approval.

 Successful applicants commit to providing the following during and after the project timeframe:

-- May 2023, upon notification of a successful application: An abstract of no more than 100 words for inclusion in announcements / marketing purposes.
+- May 2024, upon notification of a successful application: An abstract of no more than 100 words for inclusion in announcements/marketing purposes.

-- August 1st, 2024: A project status update describing progress towards projects goals, expenditures to date, and any requests for a project extension.
+- August 1st, 2025: A project status update describing progress towards project goals, expenditures to date, and any requests for a project extension.

 - A final report outlining the research results and how the budget was spent (a template will be emailed).